dev-pipeline/dev-pipeline-build/docs/command-build.rst

 * :code:`build.install_path` - The path *within the build directory* to install a package.
 If unspecified, :code:`install` will be used.
 * :code:`build.no_install` - Prevent a package from being installed.
+* :code:`build.artifact_paths` - A comma-separated list of key value pairs of *installed* build artifacts to find.
+After the build is completed, each requested file will be found and the full path of the owner will be stored in :code:`dp.build.artifact_path.<key>`.
+For example, :code:`build.artifact_paths = cmake_path=fmt-targets.cmake` will store the location of :code:`fmt-targets.cmake` in :code:`dp.build.artifact_path.cmake_path`.
+Because the artifacts can't be found until after being installed, be sure you've set the corresponding :code:`depends` appropriately.

 Deprecated Options